Histologist Career Info

 The study of histology involves examining thin slices of tissue samples to determine medical illnesses or abnormalities.
-Histotechnicians and histotechnologists work in medical laboratories with pathologists and other laboratory experts.
-They obtain tissue samples, place them on microscope slides, stain samples with specific chemicals and record how tissue samples react.
+Histotechnicians and histotechnologists perform this work in medical laboratories with pathologists and other laboratory experts.
+They obtain tissue samples, place them on microscope slides, stain samples with specific chemicals, and record how tissue samples react.
 Most histologists have very little contact with patients.
 Those who work for surgical departments may have to examine tissue samples quickly to provide surgeons with immediate test results, possibly causing some stress related to deadlines.

-|Degree Level||Associate degree or certificate (technician), bachelor's degree (technologist)|
+|Degree Level||Associate degree or certificate (technician); bachelor's degree (technologist)|

 |Degree Field||Histology or histotechnology|